 Table 4 provides a number of statistics for the groups of countries with different education regimes.
-Not surprisingly, in the fully public group the level of public subsidization is particularly high, with an average of 96 percent.
-These countries are also characterized by low income inequality (average Gini: 24.7), and the fertility differential between the bottom and top social classes is only 0.36.29 In contrast, the group of countries in the segregation regime has an average Gini of 34.6 and a fertility differential of 0.47.
-The five countries with the highest level of segregation also top the list in terms of inequality and differential fertility: the average Gini coefficient is 44.6 in this group, and the fertility differential between the bottom and top social classes amounts to 0.59.
+Not surprisingly, in the fully public group, the level of public subsidization is particularly high, with an average of 96%.
+These countries are also characterized by low income inequality (average Gini coefficient: 24.7), and the fertility differential between the bottom and top social classes is only 0.36.29 In contrast, the group of countries in the segregation regime has an average Gini coefficient of 34.6 and a fertility differential of 0.47.
+The five countries with the highest level of segregation also top the list in terms of inequality and differential fertility: the average Gini coefficient is 44.6 in this group, and the fertility differential between the bottom and the top social classes amounts to 0.59.
 The last row of Table 4 presents correlation coefficients between the Gini coefficient and the other variables across all countries in the data set.
+As

-As predicted by the theory, in countries with higher income inequality average public funding is lower, the subsidization rate is more sensitive to social class, and fertility differentials are larger.30 education authority, a government agency, or a governing board that is appointed either by the government directly or elected by public franchise.
-While we could have used this variable to define countries as fully public, for our purposes the public subsidization rate is a better indicator of public versus private schooling than the school type, because "private school" can mean different things in different countries.
-In Belgium, for example, most schools are nominally private, yet are entirely publicly funded.
+28. This group includes Hungary, the Czech Republic, Denmark, Finland, Germany, Iceland, Latvia, The Netherlands, Norway, Russia, and Sweden.
+Appendix B also provides the proportion of students attending private schools.
+The school type is determined by the question "Is your school a public or a private school?".
+Here, public schools are those managed by a public education authority, a government agency, or a governing board that is either appointed by the government directly or elected by public franchise.
+While we could have used this variable to define countries as fully public, for our purposes, the public subsidization rate is a better indicator of public vs. private schooling than the school type because "private school" can mean different things in different countries.
+In Belgium, for example most schools are nominally private, yet are entirely publicly funded.
 Nevertheless, using the school type variable instead of the school funding variable leads to similar results.